-One and a half to two pounds of yeal from leg, three or four slices lean cooked ham.
-Season with pepper and salt, a blade of pounded mace, a little nutmeg, a strip of lemonpeel finely minced; the yolks of two hard-boiled eggs cut in slices; half a pint or more of made gravy with an additional half pint to be poured in at the top when pie is baked; a layer of good forcemeat.
-Method-Stew the veal very slowly for about half an hour, cut into small square pieces about two inches long; place at the bottom of the dish; season; a laver of ham, a layer of forcemeat; put the slices of egg on the top of the veal; fill the dish thus, the top layer being ham.
-Put in the gravy and cover with puff paste with good centre orna-Bake from one and a half to two hours. ment of leaves.
+Method-Stew the veal very slowly for about half an hour, cut into small square pieces about two inches long; place at the bottom of the dish; season; a layer of ham, a layer of forcemeat; put the slices of egg on the top of the veal; fill the dish thus, the top layer being ham.
+Put in half of the gravy and cover with puff paste with good centre ornament of leaves.
+Bake from one and a half to two hours.
 Pour in the remainder of the gravy through a funnel.
 Before baking the crust should be brushed over with yolk of egg.
-Forcemeat-Two ounces of lean ham or bacon, six ounces bread-crumbs, four ounces of beef suet, two eggs, a strip of lemon rind, minced; half teaspoonful of minced parsley, quarter teaspoonful mixed herbs, pepper, salt and mace.
-Chop well and mix before adding eggs.-Dish for a king.- (Ed.).
+Forcemeat-Two ounces of lean ham or bacon, six ounces breaderumbs, four ounces of beef suet, two eggs. a strip of lemon rind, minced; half teaspoonful of minced parsley. quarter teaspoonful mixed herbs. pepper, salt and mace.
+Chop well and mix before adding eggs.

-ROAST SHOULDER OF LAMB.
+ROAST SHOULDER OF LAMB